You can also use Browzine to browse library ejournals or keep up to date with new articles.

 You must be logged in to your portal to access online resources through the library catalogue.

 Sometimes, when you are trying to access online articles off campus you might be asked to also log in to your library account.
 If you do not have a library account, you can find instructions on how to do that here.

 Leon Young, from INTO has created a very good guide on what to do if you are asked to log in to your library account while trying to access online resources.

-Select the Ejournals tab.
-A new tab will open were you can search for journals either by title, subject or ISSN.
+Select the Journals tab.
+A new tab will open, there you can search for both print and electronic journals, either by title, subject or ISSN.
 You can also browse journals by discipline.

-Click on the link next to the dates you want, which will take you to the journals website, where you can browse to the correct volume, issue and pages of the article you are looking for.
+Click on the link next to the dates you want, that will take you to the journals website, there you can browse to the correct volume, issue and pages of the article you are looking for.

 Under some journal titles you will see a search box, which allows you to search within a publication.
-You can search for the article you are looking for there without having to browse the journal to find it.
+You can search for the article you are looking for there without having to search the journal issues for it.

 You can use the Article Request service to request any article.

 You may be able to find the journal you require in another library.
-The SALSER catalogue gives details of the journals held in university libraries across Scotland and the SUNCAT catalogue is a comprehensive source of information about the location of journals held in libraries throughout the UK.
-Online user guides are available.
+Library Hub Discover gives details of the journals held in many university and specialist libraries across Scotland and the rest of the UK.
+See our FAQs about using other libraries.